danoneata/video_annotation/README.md

 - [X] Write "update annotation" on button when updatting
 - [x] Put a constraint on the time limits to ensure that the end limit is always after the start one
 - [x] Don't delete anything from database, add an extra entry in the table that specify it should be ignored
+- [x] Make the video larger
+- [x] Add a "Visualize All Annotations" button
 - [ ] Replace videojs-playlist-ui with our own implementation
-- [ ] Add a Visualize All Annotations button
-- [ ] Make the video larger